 How to Cure Palmar Hyperhidrosis

 If you’re wondering how to get rid of palmar hyperhidrosis, there are several treatment options.
-Common initial treatment of focal hyperhidrosis includes prescription antiperspirants and prescription creams, which are designed to build salt clogs which can stop sweat from reaching the surface.
+Common initial treatment of focal hyperhidrosis includes prescription antiperspirants and prescription creams, which are designed to build salt clogs that can stop sweat from reaching the surface.
 In addition, topical aluminum chloride, nerve blocker-based medications, and anti-depressants can all be used to treat hyperhidrosis.
 Another treatment for more moderate palmar hyperhidrosis is iontophoresis, which uses a low-intensity electrical current to reduce the amount of sweating in target areas.
 Though these treatments are successful for some, many patients have inconsistent results, and almost all of these treatments require a considerable amount of upkeep.

-In severe cases of palmar hyperhidrosis, patients may choose endoscopic thoracic sympathectomy (ETS), which is an invasive surgical treatment intended to permanently interrupt certain nerve signals to eccrine (sweat) glands.
+In severe cases of palmar hyperhidrosis, patients may choose endoscopic thoracic sympathectomy (ETS), which is an invasive surgical treatment intended to permanently interrupt certain nerve signals to eccrine glands (sweat glands).
 However, this treatment has severe side effects, including but not limited to: compulsory sweating all over the body, arrhythmia, heat intolerance, and hypotension.
 Due to these risks, any decision to engage with ETS should be made with extreme caution.

-For many patients, the journey for how to stop palmar hyperhidrosis ends with Botox injections.
+For many patients, the journey to find a solution for palmar hyperhidrosis ends with Botox injections.
 Botox treatment of palmar hyperhidrosis is an ideal option for those looking for consistent relief of sweaty palms.
 Current research shows that Botox treatment is 80 to 90 percent effective in relieving the symptoms of palmar hyperhidrosis.
 Botox can also be combined with other treatments to eliminate excessive sweating from the palms.
 These combination treatments are typically preferred over more invasive treatment options.
-When determining which treatment option is right for you, it is important to consult with a board-certified dermatologist such as Dr. Green.
+When determining which treatment option is right for you, it is important to consult with a board-certified dermatologist like Dr. Michele Green.